-She is also representing one woman and three children, who are seeking remuneration from the UN via a MINUSTAH Disciplinary Action.
-Promoting awareness and activism on the crisis of SGBV, while protecting the privacy and safety of her clients has, at times, been a significant challenge.
 In late 2010, in response to a rise in unethical reporting of sexual violence against women and children, Jayne organized a Working Group on Media Protocols on Sexual Gender-Based Violence in Haiti in Support of UN Campaign to Eliminate Violence against Women.

 Working with Haitian reporters, the Haitian Ministry of Women, the head of the French Press Agency in Haiti, and more than twenty NGOs focused on the protection of women and girls, Jayne and lawyers from Reed Smith’s U.S. and European offices drafted a report describing the key international and national guidelines relating to the topic and highlighted best codes of practice with reference to specific jurisdictions.
 This report was supplemented by the recommendations arising out of a roundtable discussion held by a panel of media experts in London.